buendiadas/solidity-cron/README.md

 ## Motivation

-The library summarizes and generalizes the work and lessons learnt in different projects, where the time recurring pattern for different onchain events had to be specifically developed for each project.

 Decoupling the scheduling logic from the Smart Contract developer has the following benefits:

  * **Interoperability**: By decoupling the scheduling logic, Smart Contracts and external services (oracles) can easily sync their clocks.